-But what about young workers who really love their jobs, and don't see a layoff as an "opportunity" to tour Europe, write a screenplay or create their own reality show?
+But what about young workers who really love their jobs and don't see a layoff as an "opportunity" to tour Europe?

-Mary Crane, a Denver-based consultant to Fortune 500 companies on generational diversity, said millennials who want to hang on to their jobs should mimic the workplace habits of their Baby Boomer parents -- the folks who rarely got home in time for dinner.
+Mary Crane, a consultant to Fortune 500 companies on generational diversity, said millennials who want to hang on to their jobs should mimic the workplace habits of their baby-boomer parents - the folks who rarely got home in time for dinner.